-- Where practicable all parents/carers of children under the age of 16 have completed a Partnership with Parents/Carers Form before their child participates in rugby. - There is a responsible adult with access to a working telephone for the purpose of calling emergency services and who has access to the address and emergency access information for the venue. - There is an accessible and well-resourced first aid kit at the venue. - They are aware of any pre-existing medical conditions, medicines being taken by participants or existing injuries and treatment required. - A Serious injury report form is completed if a child sustains a significant injury along with the details of any treatment given.
-Common sense should be applied when determining which injuries are significant. - Where possible, access to medical advice and/or assistance is available. - A child's parents/carers are informed of any injury and action taken as soon as possible. - The circumstances in which any accidents occur are reviewed to avoid future repetitions.
+- Where practicable all parents/carers of children under the age of 16 have completed a Partnership with Parents/Carers Form before their child participates in Touch rugby. - There is a responsible adult with access to a working telephone for the purpose of calling emergency services and who has access to the address and emergency access information for the venue. - There is an accessible and well-resourced first aid kit at the venue. - They are aware of any pre-existing medical conditions, medicines being taken by participants or existing injuries and treatment required. - An injury report form is completed if a child sustains any injury along with the details of any treatment given. - Where possible, access to medical advice and/or assistance is available. - A child's parents/carers are informed of any injury and action taken as soon as possible. - The circumstances in which any accidents occur are reviewed to avoid future repetitions.